SW1X Audio Design Logo Circle Transparent

 The main sonic characteristics of pure copper vs pure silver conductors can be summarized as follows:

-While copper tends to sound warmer and has more body it is a bit slower and less harmonically rich, silver does exactly the opposite.
+While the sound of copper tends to be warmer and has more body it is a bit slower and less harmonically rich, silver does exactly the opposite.
 Silver tends to sound livelier, while offering more clarity and harmonic richness but at the cost of a colder character, thinner and lighter body.
 The differences in sound are clearly audible in the video clip below.
 The first sample is reproduced through an interconnect that is made of silver conductors and the second one that is made of copper.

 Having crudely summarised the main sound characteristics of copper versus silver sound, one must acknowledge that we may be comparing “apples to pears” as there are many other factors that affect the sound signatures of both materials.
 Other factors may include : origin & age (new vs old), conductor geometry (round, flat, thickness, etc), insulation (dialectric material type, thickness, distance, etc), treatment & storage conditions (ambient temp, crygenics, annealing etc.), direction (wire drawing, manufacturing process), conductor purity – just to mention a few and many more.